jemstedt/Baking/2022-01-10-A bread for work.md

----
-title: "A bread for work"
+# A bread for work
-excerpt: "Second day at the new work bread"
-categories:
-  - Crafts
----

 ## Day 1
 ### Feeding the starter during the morning